 How People Inherit Mesothelioma

-While it is important to be aware of the BAP1 gene and its potential mutation, it is also important to note that most people who develop mesothelioma do because of exposure to asbestos.
+While it’s important to be aware of BAP1 gene mutation, most people develop mesothelioma from exposure to asbestos.

-If asbestos fibers are inhaled or swallowed, they remain in the body for decades and are unable to be removed.
-These fibers irritate healthy tissue and can eventually cause tumors to form.
+When asbestos fibers are breathed in or swallowed, there’s no way for the body to remove them.
+These fibers irritate healthy tissue and can eventually cause tumors to form 10-50 years later.

 Mutation of BAP1 Gene Can Increase Mesothelioma Risk

 Research has found that mutations in the BAP1 gene are responsible for increased overall cancer risk, not just for mesothelioma.
-So if an individual has the BAP1 gene mutation, they may be at risk for the development of other forms of cancer as well.
+Therefore, if an individual has the BAP1 gene mutation, they may be at risk for other cancers as well.

 “About 1% of people with mesothelioma have inherited mesothelioma, meaning the risk of developing the disease was passed from parent to child within a family.
 Usually, it is due to a mutation or change in a gene called BAP1.”